vudidi/vudidi/README.md

 ## Hi!
 My name is Vika
 And i'm a junior frontend-developer :octocat:

 ### Some facts about me:

-:books:  Graduate of the Web Developer course from Yandex Practicum
+- Graduate of the Web Developer course from Yandex Practicum
-:bug: Worked as a QA engineer
+- Worked as a QA engineer
-:syringe: Higher medical education
+- Higher medical education

 ### Technology Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)